Top 10 Busiest US Cruise Homeports

 The San Juan Cruise Port has two cruise terminals accommodating four ships, while the nearby Pan American Pier has two terminals that can dock two ships.

 These facilities help make the port, which opened in 1970, among the busiest in the Caribbean and the sixth-busiest in the US.
-All told, the two facilities together welcomed 1,379,367 cruise guests in 2022, including from home-ported ships and those calling at the popular port.
+The two facilities together welcomed 1.4 million cruise guests in 2024, including from home-ported ships and those calling at the popular port.

 • Name: Port of San Juan